 You can use alt-text and image titles that work with your blog.
 When Google crawls through your post, including your images, it can better figure out the subject matter.

-It all helps with boosting your site as a quality site.
+It all helps boost your site as a quality site.

-PRO TIP: Use quality stock photos you’ve purchased, as they make your site look more professional.
+PRO TIP: Edit your photos with a photo editor like Lightroom.
+If you can’t, use quality stock photos you’ve purchased, as they make your site look more professional.
 They save you time and effort and go a long way with your site’s branding.
 I’ve shared some of my favourite stock photo sites.
-My favourites for this site are Styled Stock Society and Ivory Mix.
+My favourites for this site are Styled Stock Society and PixiStock.
 Both have beautiful, feminine stock photos that I use regularly on this site, as well as my Suburban Tourist lifestyle blog.

 | Related: The Best Stock Photo Sites For Bloggers For Professional Shots